MENU

 DJAVAD MOWAFAGHIAN COURTYARD

 The Djavad Mowafaghian Courtyard is open to both the SFU community and the public.
-It is wheelchair accessible and has both covered and open spaces.
-This quiet greenspace features features a pond, grassy areas, seating, and a beautiful walkway, making it a perfect locale for yoga, studying and small picnics.
+This quiet greenspace is wheelchair accessible and features a pond, grassy areas, seating, and a beautiful walkway, making it a perfect location for yoga, studying and small picnics.

 Richard Bolton Park

-A 2.7 acre City of Burnaby Park, Richard Bolton Park resides in the heart of the UniverCity community.
+Richard Bolton Park, a 2.7-acre park run by the City of Burnaby, resides in the heart of the UniverCity community.

-Complete with a children’s playground, views of the community, benches and featuring one of UniverCity’s ARTWALK pieces—NEST WITH CHROME EGGS by Artist Bruce Voyce—the park provides a wonderful play area and respite for the SFU community.
+Complete with a children’s playground, benches and featuring one of UniverCity’s ARTWALK pieces—NEST WITH CHROME EGGS by Artist Bruce Voyce—the park provides the SFU community a wonderful area to play and relax.

 City of Burnaby Trails

-A network of 26 multi-use trails covering 28 kilometres criss-crosses the 576 hectares within the Burnaby Mountain Conservation Area surrounding SFU's Burnaby Campus.
+A network of 26 multi-use trails crisscrosses the 576-hectare Burnaby Mountain Conservation Area that surrounds SFU's Burnaby campus.

-This is an important mountain ecosystem of slopes forested in deciduous and coniferous trees.
-Blacktail deer, coyotes, bald eagles and a wide variety of smaller animals all make their homes in this lush and rugged terrain.
+This important mountain ecosystem is forested with deciduous and coniferous trees.
+Blacktail deer, coyotes, bald eagles, and a wide variety of smaller animals make their homes in this lush and rugged terrain.
 Black bears and cougars are occasional visitors, seeking out the numerous creeks and streams along the trails.

 For a complete map and description of the trails, click here.